 There is a deadline after grades are posted for filing a grade appeal.
 After that, it is too late.
 Please meet with the faculty member, if possible, and meet with the Ombudsperson at least two weeks before the following deadlines:

 - Fall semester classes: Deadline is April 30.
 Meet with the Ombudsperson before April 15.

 - Winter session classes: Deadline is May 30.
 Meet with the Ombudsperson before May 15.

 - Spring semester classes: Deadline is October 30.
 Meet with the Ombudsperson before October 15.

 - Summer session classes: Deadline is November 30.
 Meet with the Ombudsperson before November 15.

 You must see the ombudsperson before filing the formal grade appeal.
-Call (310) 434-3986 when the office is open to make an appointment or make an appointment online; click the link on the Contact page.
+Call (310) 434-3986 when the office is open to make an appointment or make an appointment online; click the link on the Make and Appointment page.

 What is the grade appeal process?

-The grade appeal process may be informal or formal.
-The student meets with the professor to determine that the grade is actually the grade that was earned.
-If there is a dispute, then the student meets with the ombudsperson, in an attempt to resolve the dispute informally.
+After informal attempts to resolve the grade dispute including visiting the ombuds office, students may have the option to make use of the formal grade appeal process.
 The formal process involves filing a Petition for Review of Grade.
 The petition is obtained from the Dean of Enrollment Services, after the student has contacted the professor and the ombudsperson.

 The student should write a clear, concise, and accurate statement explaining the reasons and evidence that the grade is inaccurate.